-- 1. The necessity of having ma'sūm Imāms to succeed the Holy Prophet (S) is as important as the necessity of prophethood itself, in order to preserve the message after him. - 2.
-There were many occasions where the Holy Prophet (S) indicated to the people around him who his successor would be, such as Da'wat Dhū'l-'Ashīrah, the Ḥadīth of Thaqalayn and the declaration at Ghadīr Khumm. - 3.
-The hadīth of Ghadīr Khumm is among the most authentic ahādīth in both Sunnī and Shī'ah books. - 4.
-The event of Ghadīr Khumm was an important event as the Holy Prophet (S) called back over 100,000 people to make the announcement.
+1. The necessity of having ma'sūm Imāms to succeed the Holy Prophet (S) is as important as the necessity of prophethood itself, in order to preserve the message after him.
+2. There were many occasions where the Holy Prophet (S) indicated to the people around him who his successor would be, such as Da'wat Dhū'l-'Ashīrah, the Ḥadīth of Thaqalayn and the declaration at Ghadīr Khumm.
+3. The hadīth of Ghadīr Khumm is among the most authentic ahādīth in both Sunnī and Shīʿah books.
+4. The event of Ghadīr Khumm was an important event as the Holy Prophet (S) called back over 100,000 people to make the announcement.
+ACTIVITY PAGE

-- 1. Why is it important to have ma'sūm Imāms after the Holy Prophet (S)? - 2.
-Explain at least two occasions during the life of the Holy Prophet (S) where he indicated that Imām ʿAlī (A) would be his successor. - 3.
-What is the significance of the event of Ghadīr Khumm?

-Across

-- 3. Muslims faced persecution from this group in Makkah. - 5.
-The position during şalāh in which Imām 'Alī (A) gave charity. - 7.
-One of the most important verses in the Qur'ān stating that Imām 'Alī (A) was the master of the Muslims is known as the Verse of . - 8.
-Imām 'Alī (A) was to the Holy Prophet (S) like Prophet Hārūn was to . - 9.
+Across 3.
+Muslims faced persecution from this group in Makkah.

+5. The position during salāh in which Imām 'Alī (A) gave charity.
+7. One of the most important verses in the Qur'ān stating that Imām 'Alī (A) was the master of the Muslims is known as the Verse of .
+8. Imām 'Alī (A) was to the Holy Prophet (S) like Prophet Hārūn was to 9.
 The Holy Prophet (S) fought to establish the Qur'ān as a true revelation, while Imām 'Alī (A) fought for its correct .

-Down

-- 1. This hadīth of is amongst the most authentic ahādīth in both Sunnī and Shī'ah books. - 2.
-This is the hadith in which the Holy Prophet (S) mentions that he is leaving two weighty things after him. - 4.
-Whosoever's () I am, this ʿAlī is also his master. - 6.
-He was the one who congratulated Imām 'Alī (A) on the Day of Ghadīr by saying "Congratulations, congratulations to you, Oh 'Alī; you have become my mawlā' and the mawlā' of every faithful Muslim." - 10.
-The first place some of the Muslims emigrated to in order to escape persecution.

-A boundary which separates two things is called barzakh in Arabic.
+Down 1.
+This hadith of is amongst the most authentic ahādith in both Sunni and Shiʿah books.
+2. This is the hadith in which the Holy Prophet (S) mentions that he is leaving two weighty things after him.
+4. Whosoever's () I am, this 'Alī is also his master.
+6. He was the one who congratulated Imām 'Alī (A) on the Day of Ghadīr by saying "Congratulations, congratulations to you, Oh 'Alī; you have become my mawlā' and the mawlā' of every faithful Muslim."
+10. The first place some of the Muslims emigrated to in order to escape persecution.
+THE REALM OF BARZAKH 8.4 A boundary which separates two things is called barzakh in Arabic.
 For this reason, the intermediate realm that separates the temporary life of this world from the eternal life of the Hereafter is called the realm of Barzakh.
 It is the hidden dimension of this world.
 1. When we die, our souls enter Barzakh.
 In fact, we enter Barzakh every night.
 When we go to sleep, our souls temporarily leaves the bodies and enters the realm of Barzakh.
 However, unlike when we die, the soul is still loosely connected to the body such that if someone tried to wake us up, the soul returns to the body and we wake up.
 Regarding this reality, the Qur'ān says:

+LEARNING OBJECTIVES

-- 1. Introduction to the realm of Barzakh - To become familiar with Qur'ānic verses regarding Barzakh
+1. Introduction to the realm of Barzakh

+2. To become familiar with Qur'ānic verses regarding Barzakh

+MY NOTES